bertilmuth/requirementsascode/README.md

 It's a simple alternative to state machines, understandable by developers and business people alike.

 In use case theory, use cases look at the system from a black box perspective.
 This enables postponing implementation decisions.
 In requirements as code, use case models live at the boundary of your domain code.
-The message handlers orchestrate the calls to the domain code and the technical infrastructure external to the boundary.
-Direct access to the domain code from outside of the boundary doesn't happen.
+Message handlers orchestrate the calls to the domain code and the technical infrastructure external to the boundary.
+This makes it easier for you to change your technical infrastructure later in development.

+Nothing from outside of the boundary may access domain code.
+The domain code must not access anything outside the boundary, like a database.
+Not even through an interface.
+The domain code stays side effect free.
-This makes it easier for you to change your technical infrastructure later in development, and enables you to test your domain code without going through the UI or framework code.
+This enables you to test your domain logic without going through the UI or framework code, and _without mocking_.

 For the long term maintenance of your application, you can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the models inside the code.